Motorcycle Safety Tips: Safest Way to Ride a Motorcycle

 The rain can be a safety concern because it makes the surface slippery, thus hard to ride.
 Moreover, rain can interfere with your vision as the surrounding atmosphere often becomes too cloudy.
 Furthermore, the dampness could easily make you sick.

-With that in mind, these tips are essential:
+With that in mind, these tips are essential when riding in a downpour:

 • Wear proper rain riding gear such as a riding jacket, riding suit, and visor with anti-fog properties.